DigiBP/25DIGIBP1/README.md

 * `urgency` – low, medium, or high
 * `impactScope` – specific, small, large

-Please see **"25DIGIBP1/Readme - Appendix/Classification Guardrails.md"** for additional information.
+Please see ([Classification Guardrails.md](Readme%20-%20Appendix/Classification%20Guardrails.md)) for additional information.

 If essential information is missing, the Feedback Master sets the Boolean `needsClarification`.
 She or he also indicates - via `immediateAction` - whether the feedback can be resolved immediately; otherwise the responsible department is selected from a drop-down menu which contains SVKs department names.